A few years ago, we spent our spring break in the most amazing place: Banff National Park in Alberta, Canada.

 Our room was a loft, which fit the four of us easily.
-There was also another pull-down bed in the living area….something we didn’t even notice at first.
-But seriously — look at this gorgeousness: (and FYI – the kids are sitting in front of the extra pull-down bed….so there are 3 total in this room):
+There was also another pull-down bed in the living area…something we didn’t even notice at first.
+But seriously — look at this gorgeousness (and FYI, the kids are sitting in front of the extra pull-down bed….so there are 3 total in this room):

 There’s a Java Cafe for coffee and breakfast items, a “fancy” restaurant that felt a little too stuffy (we didn’t even try it past the first peek inside), and the main restaurant, The Chimney Corner.
 This restaurant serves breakfast, lunch and dinner.
-Our favorite areas were the bar area (so charming — pictured below), and the low tables & couches right in front of roaring fireplaces.
-The main dining area is a little generic (I included a picture so you can see), but there’s drinks and kid’s menus, and an elk stew that was delicious.
+Our favorite areas were the bar area (so charming — pictured below), and the low tables and couches right in front of roaring fireplaces.
+The main dining area is a little generic (I included a picture so you can see), but there are drinks and kid’s menus, and an elk stew that was delicious.

-But our hands-down, FAVORITE place to eat was right outside of the main lodge, The Mad Trappers Grill & BBQ.
-This gem was established in 1928, and is old-school, un-fancy ski lodge at it’s best.
-Heaping plates of nachos, poutine, and some of the usual stuff (hamburgers, pulled pork, a few salads that were surprisingly good) are all safe bets.
+But our hands-down FAVORITE place to eat was right outside of the main lodge: the Mad Trappers Grill & BBQ.
+This gem was established in 1928 and is old-school, un-fancy ski lodge at it’s best.
+Heaping plates of nachos, poutine and some of the usual stuff (hamburgers, pulled pork, a few salads that were surprisingly good) are all safe bets.

 Our only issue?
-They close the kitchen down at 5:30, and then Mad Trappers turns into a bar.
-(Sidenote – the website says that there’s a late night dinner menu from 7PM-12AM available, but it didn’t seem to be a thing during our visit.)
+They close down the kitchen at 5:30 p.m., and then Mad Trappers turns into a bar.
+(Side note: The website says that there’s a late-night dinner menu from 7 p.m. to 12 a.m. available, but it didn’t seem to be a thing during our visit.)

 The atmosphere is so. freaking. fun.
 Most of the folks in the bar were the kids working at Sunshine Mountain Lodge — mainly 20-somethings from Australia or New Zealand — and they were, without a doubt, the kindest, friendliest people, especially to our boys.